qdread/pcs/README.md

 | DSQ         | 994  |
 | NR          | 993  |

-The `profiles` data frame contains columns for total UCI points in the categories of `one_day_races`, `gc`, `tt`, and `sprint`.
+The `profiles` data frame contains columns for total PCS points in the categories of `Onedayraces`, `GC`, `TT`, `Sprint`, `Climber`, and `Hills`.
 Caution is warranted when analyzing rider biographical information from PCS.
-Never forget that these folks are more than just numbers!!
+It is not legal to use data scraped from PCS for commercial purposes.
+Also, never forget that these folks are more than just numbers!!